-i) In connection with the sale of the Dolphin Square residential complex, a company called Dolphin Square 2005 Ltd was set up to manage tenants' rights.
-The Company was part funded by a proportion of the Council's proceeds and a legal charge is held over this fund in favour of the Council.
-Any unexpended amount will be returned, inclusive of interest, to the Council on the event of the winding up of the Company or when the relevant number of tenants with protected rights falls below twenty.

-ii) Following the decision of the Supreme Court to allow in part the City Council's appeal in relation to the recovery of costs through licence fees, the European Court of Justice has now issued a ruling on matters referred to it by the Supreme Court.
+- i) In connection with the sale of the Dolphin Square residential complex, a company called Dolphin Square 2005 Ltd was set up to manage tenants' rights.
+The company was part funded by a proportion of the council's proceeds and a legal charge is held over this amount will be returned, inclusive of interest, to the Council on the event of the winding up of the Company or when the relevant number of tenants with protected rights falls below twenty. - ii) Following the decision of the Supreme Court to allow in part the City Council's appeal in relation to the recovery of costs through licence fees, the European Court of Justice has now issued a ruling on matters referred to it by the Supreme Court.
 The City Council is now seeking an Order from the Administrative Court for the return of the sum of approximately £1.4m paid to the claimants.
 It is considered that there is a good prospect that the Court will agree to do so.